loot/loot/README.md

 ## Introduction

-LOOT is a plugin load order optimisation tool for TES IV: Oblivion, TES V: Skyrim, Fallout 3 and Fallout: New Vegas.
+LOOT is a plugin load order optimisation tool for TES IV: Oblivion, TES V: Skyrim, Fallout 3, Fallout: New Vegas and Fallout 4.
 It is designed to assist mod users in avoiding detrimental conflicts, by automatically calculating a load order that satisfies all plugin dependencies and maximises each plugin's impact on the user's game.

 LOOT also provides some load order error checking, including checks for requirements, incompatibilities and cyclic dependencies.
 In addition, it provides a large number of plugin-specific usage notes, bug warnings and Bash Tag suggestions.